2015 Baltimore protests: Morning

 In one incident that went viral during the previous night, Baltimore mother, Toya Graham, repeatedly struck and berated her son on TV for throwing rocks at police.
 Graham stated that she didn't want her son to end up like Freddie Gray, but also that he shouldn't seek justice by rioting.
 At 11:15 a.m. on April 28, Baltimore Police Commissioner Anthony Batts praised Graham, stating, "I wish I had more parents that took charge of their kids out there."

 Baltimore County police spokesman Cpl.
-John Wachter also announced that Security Square Mall was going to be closed for the rest of the day following the spreading of rumors that planned actions were going to occur there.
+John Wachter also announced that Security Square Mall was going to be closed for the rest of the day following the spreading of rumours that planned actions were going to occur there.
 The Social Security Administration and the Centers for Medicare and Medicaid Services also closed.